AREA-51J/image_detection/README.md

-# Repository for implementing object detection in ROS
+# Repository for implementing object detection in ROS using tensorflow 1.15
 ## Introduction
 This repository is for implementing object detection on a simple turtlebot in ROS.